These copywriting techniques will add a spark to your sales copy.

 Repetition often changes the rhythm of sales copy:

 Our 100% pure fruit smoothies.
 No added sugar.
 No concentrates.
 No funny business.
 (Innocent)

 Interrupt long sentences with super-short sentences.
 Use repetition to stress important points in your copy.

 3. Entice your readers with vivid imagery

 Creating an image with words is one of the most powerful tools of a copywriter.

-Vivid text is easier to remember because it takes up more brain processing power.
+Vivid language is easier to remember because it takes up more brain processing power.
 That’s why Drew Eric Whitman suggests copywriters need to direct a mental movie.